Token Incentives and Market Coordination in Klima 2.0

 This duality is what makes Klima 2.0 more than a marketplace.

-It is a market-creation protocol, one where incentives coordinate participants toward accurate pricing and a healthier carbon ecosystem.
+It is an alignment protocol, one where incentives coordinate participants toward accurate pricing and a healthier carbon ecosystem.

 Klima has always been fully open-source.
 Its smart contracts run on Base, allowing any carbon market technology provider to integrate with it, any organisation to audit its data, and any market participant to interact with it.

-The protocol was founded on a simple idea: open technology can challenge extractive business models, invite scrutiny, and share the value it creates with its users.
+The protocol was founded on a simple idea: open technology can challenge extractive business models, invite scrutiny, and share the utility it creates with its users.

 These principles have held true for four years.

-What is new in Klima 2.0 is a codified commitment to distribute all value generated by the system back to the ecosystem that sustains it.
+What is new in Klima 2.0 is a codified commitment to distribute all protocol-defined incentives back to participants..
 Through tokens, not fees, and through aligned participation, not intermediated value capture.

 The incentive mechanism is what makes this possible.
-By removing all protocol fees and embedding value distribution directly into the token model, Klima ensures that any value created has a direct, measurable reciprocation.
+By removing all protocol fees and embedding utility directly into the token model.

-In short, Klima 2.0 turns every positive outcome (better carbon, better governance, better demand) into value shared transparently and proportionally with the users who make the system work.
+In short, Klima 2.0 turns every positive outcome (better carbon, better governance, better demand) into utility shared transparently and proportionally with the users who make the system work.

-It is a long-term, incentive-aligned model for market creation, designed not to extract value from carbon markets, but to distribute it.
+It is a long-term, incentive-aligned model for market creation, designed not to extract value from carbon markets, but to create utility.

 [1] Wong Ellinger, E. et al. (2024).
 Skin in the Game: The Transformational Potential of Decentralized Autonomous Organizations.
 MIS Quarterly, Volume 48 (1), pp. 245–272. doi:10.25300/MISQ/2023/17690